la2050/archive/_projects/2016/amp-virtual-sexual-health-education-for-a-digital-generation.md

 project_impact: >-
   ["Healthcare access","Self-sufficiency","Resilient communities","Prevalence of
   adverse childhood experiences"]
+project_proposal_impact:
+  - Healthcare access
+  - Self-sufficiency
+  - Resilient communities
+  - Prevalence of adverse childhood experiences
+project_proposal_description: >-
+  AMP! simultaneously educates and inspires young people to make responsible health decisions by harnessing the transformative power of humor and courageous storytelling to create performances for teens that are memorable, inclusive, and FUN.
+Ninth grade is the last year LAUSD delivers sexual health education.
+There are approximately 60,000 ninth graders in LAUSD.
+An AMP! digital platform would allow us to reach them by providing an accessible, updated resource to all LAUSD health teachers.
+project_areas:
+  - LAUSD
 project_proposal_best_place: >-
   With more new cases of HIV diagnosed among teens and young adults than any other age group, the need for youth-focused sexual health education, including